Edge-Learning-Machine/Desk-LM/README.md

   - batch_size (*), default: 32
   - dropout (*), float between 0 and 1, default: 0
   - activation, array of strings (e.g., "relu", "tanh") for the activation function of the hidden layers, default: "relu"
-  - hidden_layers, array of integers representing the size of each hidden layer, default: []
+  - hidden_layers, array of array of integers representing the size of each hidden layer, default: [].
+Each inner array represents one ANN layer configuration (i.e., number of nodes for each layer) among those to be evaluated in the cross-validation

 (*) for the sake of model selection and cross validation, for this property <prop> it is possible to specify (all values are integers, if not differently specified, as ANN dropout):
 - < prop >, a single value